goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   }
 }
 ```
-- But we can check that two `I am an input` rendered on a screen.
+- And now, we can check that two `I am an input` rendered on a screen.
 - Here is important lesson:
-  - Redux from is about automating many processes such as making sure that your form data is inside the redux store, getting that data back into the component and helping you getting the data into the appropriate input elements.
+  - Redux form is about automating many processes such as making sure that your form data is inside the redux store, getting that data back into the component and helping you getting the data into the appropriate input elements.
   - *However, redux form does not really know a lot about what you are doing!*
   - It does not know you are showing a text input.
   - It does not know you are showing a dropdown.